Zoë Blade's notebook

 The VCS3 (short for Voltage Controlled Studio Model 3,[4][5] and originally nicknamed The Putney) was a semi-modular synthesiser released by EMS in 1969.

 Overall, this is a very distinctive synthesiser.
-The oscillators can easily be carefully fine-tuned with caliper-style geared dials reminiscent of cracking a safe.
+The oscillators can easily be carefully fine-tuned with caliper-style geared dials reminiscent of cracking a safe, and can seamlessly morph between sawtooth and triangle waves.
 The envelope generator is of the trapezoid variety, much like on West Coast modular synthesisers.
 There's also a joystick for controlling any two parameters you'd like.

 The pin matrix is smaller and neater than a mess of patch cables, although personally I find the latter more intuitive as you can see the connections at a glance.
 The different coloured patching pins represent different levels of resistance (and therefore different amounts of attenuation, like turning down a dial), a nice touch.